 - Select Monitor > Fireboxes.

-- To select the date range for log messages, click the Calendar .
+- To select the date range for log messages, click .

 From the list of reports, select Logs > Log Search.

-The Log Search page appears for the selected device.
+The Log Search page opens for the selected device.

 - In the Search text box, type the search query.
 To select a log message field name from a list, type a space or click .
+To search for a partial word, you must include the wildcard * at the end of the partial word.
 For more information about how to create a query, see WatchGuard Query Language.

 The drop-down list of fields does not include every field that could appear in a log message.
-Your query can include any field name that appears in a Firebox log message.
+Your query can include any field name that shows in a Firebox log message.